umbraco/UmbracoDocs/Fundamentals/Backoffice/Variants/index.md

 Language Variants allows you to vary content by culture, so you can allow a content node to exist in several languages.

-This article will cover the various aspects of enabling and working with language variants on your Umbraco website.
+This article will cover the different aspects of enabling and working with language variants on your Umbraco website.

 ## Contents